 Have you heard of foster care?
 Who needs counseling for foster children?
 How does a family benefit from foster care?
-How do children prepare for such counseling regarding foster care?
+How do children prepare for such counseling regarding foster care or voluntary placement?
 Let’s look into the foster care system to be able to understand how foster care helps.

-Foster care children, whose birth parents have abandoned them or have died early in their childhood, need foster parenting more than anyone.
+Foster care children, whose birth parents have abandoned them, young adults, or who have died early in their childhood, need foster parenting more than anyone.

-Since many children carry and suffer a lot of emotional baggage and thoughts, such counseling is suitable to assist them to unload and breathe before leaving child protective services.
+Since many children carry and suffer a lot of emotional baggage and thoughts, such counseling is suitable to assist them to unload and breathe before leaving child protective services and joining their permanent families.

 What entails being in foster care?
 What is a foster care system?
 Who can be a foster parent?
 And can everyone in foster care benefit from foster care counseling?